 Then, Enter http://0.0.0.0:8080/ in your browser and you will see the WordPress installation screen.

 Congratulations!
 You have successfully installed Docker Compose.
 Thanks for using this tutorial for installing Docker Compose on Debian 9 Stretch server.
-For additional help or useful information, we recommend you to check the official Docker website.
+For additional help or useful information, we recommend you check the official Docker website.